kumarrishav/interview-questions/systems_design/WebCrawler.md

 # Problem

-Design a web crawler that downloads the Web
+Design a web crawler that downloads the Web.

 ## Step 1: Scope the Problem